 The keys are sprung against the cardboard and will only lift into the perforations when they coincide.
 This then opens a valve and air is passed into the organ and to the corresponding mechanism which controls that function.

 Traditionally, the musical arrangement was marked onto paper which was laid over a 'composer's barrel'.
 The barrel has an indexed, movable trammel which could be set to the key in question, and then a pencil, mounted on the trammel, would mark the paper as the barrel was turned by an amount according to the note length.

-To the right is a photograph of Mr. Eugene Peersman, who produced music books for the Belgian organ builder Theofil Mortier, pictured here arranging music using one of these barrels.
+Above is a photograph of Mr. Eugene Peersman, who produced music books for the Belgian organ builder Theofiel Mortier, pictured here arranging music using one of these barrels.